There’s no denying it. We live in an ever-more digital world.

 The dashboard is simple and in no way overwhelming, so great for those looking for a simple solution.
 You can embed your scheduling links on your website as a lightbox or a chat widget, and you’ll get unlimited everything on the Basic plan.

-A big disadvantage is that you’re not able to take online payments with SavvyCal, which may well be a dealbreaker for many.
+A big disadvantage is that you’re not able to take online payments with SavvyCal, which may well be a dealbreaker for many (though they are working on adding Stripe payment processing soon).
 The Basic plan features SavvyCal’s branding, and in general, I found the knowledge base to be a little thin.

 When to use